Locked Polyomino Tilings: Tetromino and Pentomino Tilings

 For any given grid size, we initialize each grid cell with the set of types it is allowed to have.
-For most interior cells, this is all types (this is true only for $t \leq 5$), but cells near the grid boundary have additional restrictions.
+For most interior cells, this is almost all types, but cells near the grid boundary have additional restrictions.
 We then iteratively pick a cell with few possible types and recursively try all of them, eliminating incompatible types for other cells as we go.
 This enables us to exhaustively search for all locked polyomino tilings.
-The reason this algorithm is so successful at handling large grid sizes is probably that the locking constraint is quite strong, which severely restricts the branching factor.
+The reason this algorithm is so successful at handling large grid sizes is that the locking constraint is quite strong, which severely restricts the branching factor.